LongsightGroup/google-drive-lti/README.txt

      3.Add properties to JAVA_OPTS for Tomcat:
         -DgoogleServicePropsPath=$TOMCAT/google/googleServiceProps.properties

-5. Set the context portion of the service URL, depending upon whether the service is running locally or is hosted on Amazon Web Services (AWS).
-Use either option 5a or 5b, but not both.
+5. Set the context portion of the LTI service URL

 5a.
-If running locally (either on localhost or another host in the same domain):
+This is the default configuration (deploy google-drive-lti.war web application):

     googleDriveLti.context=google-drive-lti/googledrivelti

 5b.
-If hosted on AWS:
+This is an alternate configuration (deployed web application is ROOT application, such as is done by Amazon AWS Elastic Beanstalk):

     googleDriveLti.context=googledrivelti